cloudrural/AWS-IAM-KEY-DISABLER/readme.md

 aws events put-targets
 ```

-1. Grab yourself a copy of this repo `git clone https://github.com/jeremycook123/aws-key-disabler-2020`
+1. Grab yourself a copy of this repo `git clone https://github.com/sarathpantala/AWS-IAM-KEY-DISABLER.git`
-2. Navigate into the projects `grunt` folder: run `cd aws-key-disabler-2020/grunt`
+2. Navigate into the projects `grunt` folder: run `cd AWS-IAM-KEY-DISABLER/grunt`
 3. Setup the Grunt task runner, e.g. install its dependencies: run `npm install`
 4. Update the custom configuration within the `/grunt/package.json` file:

   * Update `key_disabler.aws.account_name` to contain name (metadata) of AWS account into which deployment will take place
   * Update `key_disabler.aws.account_id` to contain AWS account into which deployment will take place
   * Update `key_disabler.aws.region` to contain AWS region into which deployment will take place
+  * Update `--skipusers=sysuser1,sysuser2` to contain AWS region into which deployment will take place

-  **Note**: Can be overridden at deployment time using `grunt deployLambda --awsaccountname=BLAHCORP --awsaccountid=123456789012`
+  **Note**: Can be overridden at deployment time using `grunt deployLambda --awsaccountname=BLAHCORP --awsaccountid=123456789012 --awsregion=us-east-1 --skipusers=sysuser1,sysuser2 --sesregion=us-east-1`

   * Update `key_disabler.keystates.first_warning` and `key_disabler.keystates.last_warning` to the age that the key has to be in days to trigger an email warning.
   * Update `key_disabler.keystates.expired` to the age in days when the key expires.
 At this age the key is disabled.